 Advanced Learning Charter School, Inc. is a Florida Not-For-Profit Corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act and Section 1002.33, Florida Statutes.
 The School operates a Charter School, Highly Inquisitive & Versatile Education (HIVE) Preparatory School (the "School"), located at 5855 NW 171 Street, Miami Gardens, Florida 33015, under a charter of the sponsoring school district, the School Board of Miami-Dade County, Florida (the "District").
-The School is considered a component unit of the District.
-The School provides educational services to students in grades kindergarten through fifth.
+The School provides educational services to students in grades kindergarten through eighth.
 The Governing Board of the School is the School's Board of Directors, which is comprised of five members.